Changelog

 How the edit works

 This edit catches the issue before the claim reaches the payer.
-It prevents payer rejections, which are slower and delay payment for the provider.
+It prevents payer rejections, which take longer to resolve and delay payment for the provider.

 Rejection errors